9999years/new.becca.ooo/source/_posts/brandeis/brandeis-is-failing-its-disabled-students.md

 updated: 2020-10-28
 ---

+# Open letter: Brandeis is failing its disabled students

 *Note: This letter was originally published in [The Brandeis Hoot][hoot].
 The letter itself is a near-exact copy of an email I sent to interim student accessibility services director Scott Kalicki, explaining why I was